HardyUnine/ML_Project/idea.md

 - wADV = 0.2, prefer high liquidity
 Thresholds: T1 = +0.05, T2 = +0.45

+Issue i had but fixed: the RSI was gigantic compared to the other variables, they need to be scaled for the weights to make sense.

 ## Step 3
 output to decisions.csv -> ID, GROUP, DECISION with ID being the person itself, GROUP being risky scared or neutral, and DECISION being 0, -1, 1 --> -1 being sell, 0 being nothing, 1 being buy

+## Step 3.2
+We need to somehow calculate how many shares they would buy or sell.
+A percentage of what they own probably, but we also need to check if there are enough shares in the market so that everyone can buy or sell what they want.

 ## Step 4
 Calculate change in company_data.csv based on the decisions from decisions.csv